What we do

 We are fierce advocates of music, dance, theater, and the companies that bring these art forms to life.
-Our company, formed in 2008 with the sole mission of promoting the performing arts, has since grown to become a key contributor to Portland’s thriving arts community.
+Our company, formed in 2008 with the sole mission of promoting the performing arts, has since grown to become a key contributor to the Pacific Northwest’s thriving arts community.

 It’s important to be reminded that while the arts create livable communities, attract a creative workforce and enliven our communities, they also provide real economic return for cities.